liubingchi2/Agora-LinuxServer-Recording/README.md

   }
 ```

-Check if the recording file directory and configuration file path are empty:
+Check if the recording file directory and configuration file path are empty.
 If the directories are not empty, log an error using the `LOG()` method and terminate the application.

 ``` c++